 What is the future of globalization?
 Take a look at the following video for some ideas . . .

-This module covered the global environment of business.
-Below is a summary of the topics covered in this module.
+This chapter covered the global environment of business.
+Below is a summary of the topics covered in this chapter.

 Why do countries trade?
 Shouldn’t a strong country such as the United States produce all of the computers, television sets, automobiles, cameras, and VCRs it wants rather than import such products from Japan?
 Why do the Japanese and other countries buy wheat, corn, chemical products, aircraft, manufactured goods, and informational services from the United States?
 Because countries have different natural, human, and capital resources and different ways of combining these resources, they are not equally efficient at producing the goods and services that their residents demand.
 The decision to produce any good or service has an opportunity cost, which is the amount of another good or service that might otherwise have been produced.
 Given a choice of producing one good or another, it is more efficient to produce the good with the lower opportunity cost, using the increased production of that good to trade for the good with the higher opportunity cost.